How CLINQ Works

 CLINQ will inject listeners into the source that will propagate applicable changes to the output result set.

-This is what allows you to write a query against a list of customers that only contains customers over age 21 that continuously updates itself
+This is what allows you to write a query against a list of customers that only contains customers over age 21 that

 when customers are added to and removed from the original source query, as well as when the age of customers is modified.